AnonCatalyst/Odinova/README.md

 ## FULL-RELEASE:
 `The full release of Odinova is expected in the near future, check back later or try the *BETA*.
 Odinova currently has 2 placeholder banners for the contacts window and the toolbox window`

-## Future Update 0.1.1 Idea's
-- Merge Ominis-OSINT into Odinova instead of relying on command for running Ominis-OSINT.

 -- **Support Server** `Help us grow our discord server or contact support by joining up today!`
 - https://discord.com/invite/rwjNemwere